 Mathematics

 The Department of Mathematics provides a broad liberal arts foundation in the area of mathematical study.
 Students are introduced to mathematical topics, principles and foundational preparation that will assist with graduate school entry and/or entry into professional fields.
 The curriculum emphasizes computing and mathematical modeling designed to give students a modest advantage in the job market.
-The Department of Mathematics programs lead to the Bachelor of Science degree and/or preparation of the Educator Preparation program.
+The Department of Mathematics programs leads to the Bachelor of Science degree and/or preparation of the Educator Preparation program.

 MATHEMATICS DEGREE PLAN